Maya (M.I.A. album)

-Maya (stylised as ΛΛ Λ Y Λ) is the third studio album by British rapper M.I.A., released on 7 July 2010 on her own label, N.E.E.T.
-Recordings, through XL Recordings and Interscope Records.
-Songwriting and production for the album were primarily handled by M.I.A., Blaqstarr and Rusko.
-M.I.A.'s long-time associates Diplo, Switch and her brother Sugu Arulpragasam also worked on the album, which was mainly composed and recorded at M.I.A.'s house in Los Angeles.
-The album's tracks centre on the theme of information politics and are intended to evoke what M.I.A. called a "digital ruckus"; with the album, elements of industrial music were incorporated into M.I.A.'s sound for the first time.
-A deluxe edition was released simultaneously, featuring four bonus tracks.
+Maya (stylised as ΛΛ Λ Y Λ) is the third studio album by British recording artist M.I.A.
+It was released on 7 July 2010 through N.E.E.T.
+Recordings, XL and Interscope.
+Songwriting and production was primarily handled by M.I.A., Blaqstarr and Rusko.
+Producers Diplo and Switch, alongside M.I.A.'s brother Sugu, also worked on the album.
+Maya was mainly composed and recorded at M.I.A.'s house in Los Angeles.
+The album's tracks centre on the theme of information politics and are intended to evoke what M.I.A. called a "digital ruckus"; elements of industrial music were incorporated into M.I.A.'s sound for the first time upon its release.
+A deluxe edition was released simultaneously, featuring four new tracks.

-Critics' opinions of the album were generally favourable although divided, with both its musical style and lyrical content each attracting praise and criticism.
+Upon its release, Maya received mixed to positive reviews from music critics, with the album's musical style and lyrical content attracting both praise and criticism.
 In its first week of release, the album entered the UK Albums Chart at number 21, becoming her highest-charting album in the UK.
-It also became her highest-charting album in the US, reaching number nine on the Billboard 200, and debuted in the top 10 in Finland, Norway, Greece and Canada.
-M.I.A. promoted the album by releasing a series of tracks online, including "XXXO", "It Takes a Muscle" and "Born Free", the latter of which was accompanied by a short film-music video, which generated controversy due to its graphic imagery.
-She also performed at music festivals in the US and Europe to coincide with the album's release.
-During her promotion of the album, she became embroiled in a dispute with Lynn Hirschberg of The New York Times.
+It also became her highest-charting album in the US, peaking at number nine on the Billboard 200.
+Elsewhere, the album debuted in the top 10 in Finland, Norway, Greece and Canada.

+To promote the album, M.I.A. released multiple tracks online, including "XXXO", "It Takes a Muscle" and "Born Free".
+The latter was accompanied by a short film-music video, which generated controversy due to its graphic imagery.
+She also performed at music festivals in the US and Europe to coincide with the album release.
+During promotion of the album, M.I.A. became embroiled in a dispute with Lynn Hirschberg of The New York Times.